SAP-samples/teched2025-IN160/exercises/ex0/README.md

 ### 2. Create Webhook and validate HMAC header (Read Only)
 There are generally two different options for retrieving orders from Shopify.
 The prepackaged content uses a pull-based approach via the Shopify API to retrieve all newly created orders.
-However, for this hand-on exercise using webhooks is more suiteable due to the real-time data replication.
+However, for this hand-on exercise using webhooks is more suitable due to the real-time data replication.
 <br>
-Webhooks in Shopify only support dugest-based authentication via HMAC (Hash-based Message Authentication Code), which verifies the data integrity and authenticity of a message using a secret cryptographic key and a hash function.
-Here is how it works::<br>
+Webhooks in Shopify only support digest-based authentication via HMAC (Hash-based Message Authentication Code), which verifies the data integrity and authenticity of a message using a secret cryptographic key and a hash function.
+Here is how it works:<br>

 1. **Secret Key Generation:** Shopify creates a secret key that is shared with the client.<br>